Play It Again, Brian: Production

 Mike Henry voices the character of Herbert.

 The episode was written by the season's executive producer Danny Smith, in his first writing credit for the season.
 It was directed by John Holmquist, in his second directing credit for the season since he directed the episode "Stewie Kills Lois" earlier in the season.
 Series regulars Peter Shin and James Purdun acted as supervising directors for the episode.
 The episode's music was composed by Walter Murphy.
 The two musical numbers in the episode that aired on television were performed by show creator Seth MacFarlane, while a third musical number performed by Mike Henry as Herbert can be found on DVD releases, having been cut from the broadcast version of the episode due to time constraints.

 The episode is one of the few of the show that heavily features the character of Herbert, voiced by one of the show's main voice actors, Mike Henry.
 The character first appeared in the episode "To Love and Die in Dixie" and since then he has been criticized for the style of humor that he brings to the show.

-"Play It Again, Brian", along with the last four episodes of the sixth season and the first eight episodes of the seventh season were released on DVD by 20th Century Fox Home Entertainment in the United States and Canada on June 16, 2009, one month after it had completed broadcast on television.
+"Play It Again, Brian", along with the last four episodes of the sixth season and the first eight episodes of the seventh season, were released on DVD by 20th Century Fox Home Entertainment in the United States and Canada on June 16, 2009, one month after it had completed broadcast on television.
 The "Volume 7" DVD release features bonus material including deleted scenes, animatics, and commentaries for every episode.

 Recurring voice actors Lori Alan, Bruce Lanoil, episode writer Danny Smith, writer Alec Sulkin, and writer John Viener made minor appearances.
 MacFarlane's sister, Rachael MacFarlane, also appeared in a minor scene.

 Cultural references

 The episode featured various references to the general culture.
 The title refers to Woody Allen's play-turned-movie Play It Again, Sam, and the episode contains multiple references to the film.
 The song "As Time Goes By", which was featured heavily in Allen's film, can be heard in the episode sung by Seth MacFarlane.
 Cleveland is shown to have gone on tour with Black Box.
 Peter said that he was watching the sitcom Three's Company before he soiled himself while laughing.
 We can hear Stewie playing Scattergories with Herbert.
 Brian considers renting the film Vanilla Sky.
 Lois and Brian watch the movie Roman Holiday.
 Peter tells Lois that he wound up engaged to Nathan Lane at the hotel bar while the two were drunk; Lane later appears to break up the fight between Peter and Brian.
-Peter sings "Spirit of Massachusetts", a jingle composed for the Massachusetts state bicentennial marketing campaign in 1987, at the end of the episode.
+Peter sings "Spirit of Massachusetts", a jingle composed for the Massachusetts state bicentennial marketing campaign in 1987, in a cutaway and at the end of the episode.
 Stewie references the Grateful Dead in this episode.
 Brian admitted to mostly plagiarizing Summer of '42 for his essay.